Anniston Moulders: 1913 to 1917 Georgia–Alabama League

 Following the folding of the Southeastern League, 1913 Anniston "Moulders" began play as charter members of the newly formed, six–team, Class D level Georgia–Alabama League.
-The Gadsden Steel Makers, LaGrange Terrapins, Newnan Cowetas, Opelika Opelicans and Talladega Indians teams joined the with the Annison Moulders in beginning league play on May 5, 1913.
+The Gadsden Steel Makers, LaGrange Terrapins, Newnan Cowetas, Opelika Opelicans and Talladega Indians teams joined with the Annison Moulders in beginning league play on May 5, 1913.

 (1910) The furnace of Woodstock Iron Company.
 Anniston, Georgia.

 The Anniston "Moulders' nickname corresponds to local history and industry.
 In April 1872, the Woodstock Iron Company was founded in Anniston by Samuel Noble.
 The molding process and Metal injection molding were used to produce iron and iron products.

 Emile "Chick" Hannon became the Anniston manager for the 1913 season.
 Hannon had been a football and baseball player at the University of Alabama and had subsequently served in the U.S. Army, stationed in France until his discharge as a second lieutenant.
 Hannon had moved to Anniston following his college graduation.
 When hired as the Anniston manager, Hannon was an assistant coach at the University of Alabama football and baseball teams.
 Hannon played quarterback for Alabama during his football career.

 The Anniston Moulders placed fourth in the 1913 Georgia–Alabama League final standings.
 Anniston Moulders ended the 1913 season with a record of 45–45 as Chick Hannon served as manager.
-The Anniston Moulders finished 16.5 games behind the first place Gadsden team in the final standings, as the league held no playoffs.
+The Anniston Moulders finished 16½ games behind the first place Gadsden team in the final standings, as the league held no playoffs.

 Samuel Gardner played for the Moulders in the 1913 and 1914 seasons, making the team as a pitcher.
 Gardner was the older brother of Riggs Stephenson, teaching Stephenson how to play baseball and introducing him to the team.
 A member of the Chicago Cubs Hall of Fame, Stephenson grew to advance to the major leagues and compiled a .336 lifetime batting average in fourteen seasons.

 On July 4, 1914, Anniston pitcher Whitey Glazner came into the game in relief in the top of the third inning with the game tied 5-5 tie and proceeded to pitch seven innings, allowing only one-run in his relief appearance.
 In the bottom of the fifth, Glazner hit a two-run homer to put Anniston up 7-6 en route to a 10-6 victory.
 After the home run with 1,300 in attendance at Anniston, the fans threw nickels, dimes, and quarters onto the field, giving Glazner "a purse of $29.32."

 The Anniston Moulders continued play in 1914, as members of the eight-team Class D level Georgia–Alabama League.
 The league expanded from six teams to eight teams.
 The Anniston Moulders, Gadsden Steel Makers, LaGrange Terrapins, Newnan Cowetas, Opelika Opelicans and Talladega Indians were the returning member teams and joined with the expansion Rome Romans and Selma River Rats in beginning league Georgia–Alabama League play on May 8, 1914.